⚡ URGENT · LA CITY BUDGET 2026-27

 For when you just need to get it sent. ~100 words.

-Dear Councilmember, I'm writing as an Angeleno to urge you to fully fund the Dogs Playing for Life (DPFL) contract in the 2026-27 budget.
-DPFL is the only structured out-of-kennel time most dogs at LA's six city shelters ever receive.
-It also prevents the behavioral deterioration that has led Los Angeles to pay more than $31.85M in shelter dog-bite settlements since 2023.
+Dear Council, I'm writing as an Angeleno to urge you to fully fund the Dogs Playing for Life (DPFL) contract in the 2026-27 budget.
+DPFL is the only structured out-of-kennel time many dogs at LA's six city shelters ever receive.
+It also prevents the behavioral deterioration that has led Los Angeles to pay more than $31M in shelter dog-bite settlements since 2023.
 The contract costs less than 1/100 of 1% of the city budget.
 Cutting it doesn't save money — it converts a fixed cost into unpredictable liability.
-Please restore funding before Council locks the budget June 6.
+Please vote to restore funding before the Committee report on May 15.
 Thank you, [Your name] [Your neighborhood]

 Template 2 · Personal & story-led